Skip to content

 • creates a window object called operaswidget which allows you to [un]subscribe to custom widget events, discussed in the events section.

-⚒️ The minified version of the script above is recommended to improve performance, but you can also use or modify the unminified version.
+⚒️ The minified version of the script above is recommended to improve performance, but you can also use or modify the unminified version in dist/index.html if needed.

 Once you’ve added the <script> tag, you should see the following message in your browser console: